-In this scenario, end users desperately need advanced tools for email processing, i.e., threading, categorizing, archiving, filtering, alerting, and so on.
+In this scenario, advanced tools for email processing are desperately needed: threading, categorizing, archiving, filtering, alerting, and perhaps more.
 Today's email clients provide these functions in a rather limited way.
-All email tools notify the user sitting in front of his/her desktop that new mail has arrived by visual and/or acoustic messages.
-Mail tools allow manual categorization of messages (usually by drag-and-drop in one of a hierarchy of folders).
+Mail tools allow to view the messages sorted by date, by thread, by sender, etc. Users can manually categorize the messages, usually by drag-and-drop in one of a hierarchy of folders.
 A priority flag can be manually attached to a message by the sender, and shown to the receiver by the mail client.
-Filters based on pattern matching rules on (mainly) the structured part of messages (i.e., subject, sender, date, priority, size, etc.) can be manually defined by the user to filter out spam, to automatically move the received messages in the appropriate folder, and so on.
-All these activities are both time consuming and rather ineffective: manually defining a filter and managing a set of several filters puts a higher cognitive load to a user engaged in other activities and, often, the decision whether a message is interesting, junk, belonging to a certain category, and so on cannot be taken only on the basis of the structured part of the message but it has to be taken also on the basis of message body, attachment, meaning, and even context (i.e., the thread to which the message belongs, the current situation in which the user is, and so on).
+Filters based on pattern matching rules on (mainly) the structured part of messages (i.e., subject, sender, date, priority, size, etc.) can be manually defined by the user to automatically move the received messages in the appropriate folder (and to execute other operations on the message).
+Automatic anti-spam filters, to filter out spam exploiting some learning techniques, are common in many mail tools.
+All email tools can notify the user sitting in front of his/her desktop that new mail has arrived by visual and/or sound messages.

+These activities are both time consuming and rather ineffective: manually defining a filter and managing a set of several filters puts a higher cognitive load to a user engaged in other activities and, often, the decision whether a message is interesting, junk, belonging to a certain topical category, and so on cannot be taken only on the basis of the structured part of the message but it has to be taken also on the basis of message body, attachment, meaning, and even context (i.e., the thread to which the message belongs, the current situation in which the user is, and so on).
+Also, alerting is rather neglected: having only a visual and/or acoustical "You have new mail" notification on our desktop is a rather poor way of communication, that ignores both the cognitive situation of the user, like his/her current task or degree of attention, and features of the message like its urgency, the sender, the topic, and so on.